Outlining The California OTS’ 2021 Highway Safety Plan

 • In California, 893 pedestrians died in traffic accidents in 2018.

-• California counties with the most pedestrian deaths include:
+• California counties with a high number of pedestrian deaths include:

 • Los Angeles County